JreedICorpChile/Work-Brain/Root/Prisma SASE/Prisma SD-WAN.md

 All this combines into intelligent path selections and continual optimization.

 Finally SD-WAN brings in [[CloudBlades]] as a scalable API platform to simplify programming integration with cloud services.

+---

+# Why do traditional methods fall short?

+- ### Packet Based

+	- Legacy SD-WAN solutions are built using Layer 3 packet-based policies, with limited app-based networking policies and app visibility, making it challenging for network teams to deliver application SLAs.

+- ### Manual Operations

+	- Legacy SD-WAN solutions do not scale well and require manual interventions, especially for “day 2” operations, creating substantial administrative overhead for networking and ops teams.

+- ### Bolt-On Branch

+	 - Delivering essential branch services such as security and visibility, require bolt-on point-products to be deployed and managed, adding cost and complexity to the organization.

+---

+# SD-WAN Delivered Benefits

+-  **a ROI of up to 243%**

+- **reduce enterprise WAN costs by up to 82%**

+- **Simplify network operations by leveraging ML to eliminate up to 99% of network trouble tickets**

+- Enable a 10x increase in WAN bandwidth for a lower cost than legacy solutions.

+- ## App-Defined

+	- Deep application visibility with Layer 7 intelligence that delivers SLAs for all apps.

+- ## Autonomous:

+	- automated operations and problem avoidance using machine learning and data science.

+- ## Cloud-delivered branch

+	- Reduce costs as branch security and networking are delivered from the cloud.

+---

+# SD-WAN Shareholders, Target

+- CIO
+- Head of Infrastructure
+- Network Architect
+- Network Engineer

+### Can be categorized into 3 major use cases

+- **router modernization**
+	- CIO
+		- MPLS costs
+		- Traffic Backhauling
+		- Looking for better ROIs

+- **cloud-delivered branch**
+	- Network Architect
+		- enable branches and end-users to gain access SaaS from anywhere
+		- Current solution uses too much hardware
+		- Very difficult to scale

+- **automated networking operations**
+	- Head of Infrastructure
+		- current solution is multiple point products
+		- lack of integration
+		- manual operations
+		- Needs simplification
+		- Wants lessened trouble tickets
+		- Needs automation